ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 * Apply a single policy to the entire organisation or just to specific locations or users
 * Apply a policy to all content or just content meeting certain conditions, such as content containing specific keywords or specific types of sensitive information

 When information is subject to a retention policy, end-users can continue to edit and work with the content as if nothing has changed because the content is retained in place, in its original location.
-But if someone edits or deletes content that is subject to the policy, a copy is saved to a secure location where it’s retained while the policy is in effect.
+But if someone edits or deletes content that is subject to the policy, a copy is saved to a secure location where it's retained while the policy is in effect.

 Table 163 Retention policy Design Decisions for all agencies and implementation types.